Architecture for Third Party Authorization Server Integration

 There are two deviations from the standard pattern already discussed:

-- Two major functionalities of WSO2 API Manager is throttling and analytics.
+- Two major functionalities of WSO2 API Manager are throttling and analytics.
 However, throttling and analytics are tied into the OAuth2 client identifier.
 Moreover, it is expected to have this client identifier in the WSO2 Key Management database for throttling and analytics to work as expected.
-For this reason, when OAuth2 client identifiers are generated in a 3rd party AS, the client identifier also needs to be stored in the same database, where a WSO2 client identifier would be stored.
+For this reason, when OAuth2 client identifiers are generated in a third party AS, the client identifier also needs to be stored in the same database, where a WSO2 client identifier would be stored.
 This customization is generally performed in the API Store itself.
-Instead of calling the gateway’s client credentials generation proxy API in the “Authorization Server Replacement” pattern [Figure 1], it directly calls the 3rd party AS’s client credentials generation API, gets back the client credentials, stores the client identifier in the Key Management database, and displays the client identifier in the API Store.
+Instead of calling the gateway’s client credentials generation proxy API in the “Authorization Server Replacement” pattern [Figure 1], it directly calls the third party AS’s client credentials generation API, gets back the client credentials, stores the client identifier in the Key Management database, and displays the client identifier in the API Store.
 This is shown in Figure 10.

 Figure 10: Client credentials generation in 3rd party Key Manager Integration